ctrl-freaks/freezeframe.js/README.md

 If you want to use freezeframe as a jquery plugin, check out [freezeframe v3.0.10](https://github.com/ctrl-freaks/freezeframe.js/tree/archived/3.0.10).

-## Packages
+## Packages / Documentation

-This is a [lerna.js](https://lerna.js.org/) monorepo, containing the following packages:
+This is a [lerna.js](https://lerna.js.org/) monorepo, containing the following packages, each with their own docs:

 - [freezeframe](./packages/freezeframe)
 - [vue-freezeframe](./packages/vue-freezeframe)
 - [react-freezeframe](./packages/react-freezeframe)

-## Documentation

-To get started with freezeframe, head over to the core [freezeframe](./packages/freezeframe) package.

-To use freezeframe with Vue.js, check out the [vue-freezeframe](./packages/vue-freezeframe) docs.

-React users should give [react-freezeframe](./packages/react-freezeframe) a try.

 ## How it works